Centralized, decoupled content management allows for exciting and cutting-edge front-end experiences.

 A Return to Being Design Centric

 Amen!
 The era of WordPress and Drupal, in addition to the expensive and bloated enterprise CMS, has also ushered in a time of cookie-cutter website design.
 Yes, the web is inundated with sameness.
 Decoupled CMS installations can now again let front-end designers and developers craft custom, interactive experiences.
-The future of the web, the next iteration of user interface and experience, will come from the advent of headless content management.
+The future of the web, the next iteration of user interface and experience, will come from the advent of decoupled content management.

 "A content management system adds, edits and deletes stuff.
 Why overcomplicate it?" -Our CEO